irmen/Pyro4/docs/source/alternative.rst

 ----------
 `IronPython <http://ironpython.net>`_ is a Python implementation running on the .NET virtual machine.

-- Pyro runs with IronPython 2.7.
-Older versions may or may not work, and lack required modules such as zlib.
+- Pyro runs with IronPython 2.7.5.
+Older versions may or may not work, and can lack required modules such as zlib.

 - IronPython cannot properly serialize exception objects, which could lead to problems when dealing with Pyro's enhanced tracebacks.
-For now, Pyro contains a workaround for this IronPython `bug <https://github.com/IronLanguages/main/issues/943>`_.
+For now, Pyro contains a workaround for this `bug <https://github.com/IronLanguages/main/issues/943>`_.

+- You may have to use the ``-X:Frames`` command line option when starting Ironpython.
+  (one of the libraries Pyro4 depends on when running in Ironpython, requires this)

 .. index:: Pypy